How Going Local Can Help You Exponentially Grow Your Business

 Research to make sure you understand the demographics, needs, history and concerns of every specific area where you want to attract customers.
 Who is your target audience in this particular city?
 What do they value?
 What are their concerns?
 How can your business help them?
 Understanding who your target demographic is in each location – beyond age, gender and ethnicity – will allow you to customize your business strategy to best fit the needs of the residents in each location.

 Online marketing is a wonderful option for any growing business.
 Set up web pages and social media networks specific to the locations you want to target.
 Use local terminology and share posts about local interests, like sports teams and upcoming events.
 Encourage customers to post photos of products or leave reviews of your services.
 In many ways, social media is the new word-of-mouth marketing.
 The more people see their friends and family interacting with you on social media, the more likely they are to see who you are and what you offer.

 One of the biggest ways to establish a local presence is by obtaining a local phone number for your business.
 If people see that you’re advertising yourself to be the best web design company in Baltimore but you have a Texas phone number, your business will be perceived as confusing and potentially a scam.
 Obtaining a virtual phone number lets you become a local business — no matter where your offices are.
 Set up as many local phone numbers as you need.
 You should have at least one number for each different location.

 AccessDirect can help you create multiple local phone numbers in different areas with no extra equipment and no tedious set-up.
 We can also centralize them, so all numbers lead to a specific voicemail box or are forwarded to your mobile device.
 Even if your offices are half-way around the country, you can still offer local phone numbers to local clients.
 We can help you secure a premium 212 number or even local Canadian numbers, helping you grow your company beyond the border.

-With the right tools and business practices, your company can build a presence in any location, regardless of where you are based.
+With the right tools and business practices, your company can build a presence and grow in any locality, regardless of where you are based.